glennga/tippers-commit/README.md

 5. Ensure that each PostgreSQL instance has `max_prepared_transactions` set to a reasonable value (we used 50).
 This allows us to use Postgres's 2PC interface.

+6. Execute the `create.sql` file and the `metadata.sql` file on all instances.

-6. Modify the `config/site.json` file to include all nodes that can be involved in a transaction.
+7. Modify the `config/site.json` file to include all nodes that can be involved in a transaction.
 This includes the coordinator node.
 If desired, modify the `config/manager.json` file to change how the TM daemon operates.

-7. You are now ready to run the TM daemon!
+8. You are now ready to run the TM daemon!
+To view the transaction generator + manager in action, run the TM daemon on all nodes (`python3 manager.py <site alias>`) and run the transaction generator on any one of the given nodes (`python3 generator.py`).